ThePension/rpggame_cpp-console/README.md

 - Potion : You will drink the potion, and your HPs will increase
 - Weapon : The weapon is then the current weapon (the weapon held by the hero).

+### Drop item

+By pressing the `q` key, is you are next to a chest, the selected item will be added into the chest inventory.

 ### Quit inventory

 You can exit your inventory by pressing the `TAB` key.